 “Oh heavens, we don’t recognize that kind of German around here!”

 And now that I think about it, why is Wernher von Braun included on a staircase in the company of Bach and Beethoven?
-Didn’t he design the first cruise missiles that killed hundreds of innocent English civilians in World War II, not to speak of using slave labor?
+Didn’t he design the first cruise missiles that killed thousands of innocent English civilians in World War II, not to speak of using slave labor?
 What the hell are the standards of that staircase anyway?
 Why isn’t there a display case at the German Cultural Center dedicated to Prussian militarism?
 Pretending the bad part of German history doesn’t exist is insulting to the good part.
 And the same is true for St. Louis.

 So let’s learn from the mistakes of others, and remember that our city, as it seeks to be reborn, must include everyone, including “those people.”
 Anything less is an injustice, and the kind of city I don’t want to call home.